SATURDAY, 1 AUGUST 1942

-IJN - Eight D3A2 Val bomb Rabi (Milne Bay), escorted by seven A6M3 Zeros (five from Tainan Kû and two from 2nd Kû).
+IJN - Eight D3A2 Val bomb Rabi (Milne Bay), escorted by seven A6M3 Zeros (five from Tainan Kokutai and two from 2nd Kokutai).
 The Tainan Kokutai Zeros strafe No. 1 Strip (Gurney Field).
-Allied fighters shot down 2 D3A2: D3A Val Koyamada and D3A Yoshinaga and four Zeros from the Tainan Kû were lost including: A6M piloted by Lt.
-Yamashita, A6M3 piloted by PO1C Yamashita and A6M3 piloted by NP Ninomiya were shot down.
-A6M3 piloted by PO2C Kakimoto ditched and was later taken prisoner.
-Also, while flying cover over Buna, 3 Tainan Kû A6M3 were opposed to B-26 and P-39.
-Lost is A6M3 Zero piloted by PO/3 Takeô Matsuda, shot down and killed and another Zero was damaged.
+Allied fighters shot down two dive bombers: D3A Val Koyamada and D3A Yoshinaga and four Zeros from the Tainan Kokutai were shot down: A6M piloted by Lt.
+Yamashita, A6M3 piloted by PO1C Yamashita and A6M3 piloted by NP Ninomiya and A6M3 piloted by PO2C Kakimoto (pilot POW).
+Also, while flying cover over Buna, 3 A6M3 Zeros from the Tainan Kokutai intercept Airacobras escorting B-26 over Buna Airfield.
+Lost is A6M3 Zero piloted by PO/3 Takeô Matsuda (KIA).
+Damaged was A6M3 3030.

 FRIDAY, 28 AUGUST 1942

 ALASKA (11th AF): Three B-17s bomb Kiska, lost is B-17E 41-9126.
 All available B-24s and two flights of P-38s fly air cover

 over Nazan Bay off Atka.
-An attack mission to Attu is cancelled due to bad weather.
+An attack mission to Attu is canceled due to bad weather.

 CBI (CATF): In French Indochina, eight B-25s hit barracks and ammunition dumps at

 Hoang Su Phi and a fuel dump at Phu Lo; this is the largest force of B-25s used